Does the Church of God need to be headquartered in Jerusalem?

 Since apostles are first in God’s hierarchy of human leaders, and since the Apostle John outlived the other apostles and lived in Asia Minor, this should clearly demonstrate that he did not believe the false doctrine that the true Church of God needed to be based out of Jerusalem.
 Nor did any who accepted his apostolate.

 Some who claim Jerusalem should be the city for the Church of God in this age point to Isaiah 2:3 as supposed proof, but let us look at it in context:

 2 Now it shall come to pass in the latter days That the mountain of the Lord's house Shall be established on the top of the mountains, And shall be exalted above the hills; And all nations shall flow to it.
 3 Many people shall come and say, "Come, and let us go up to the mountain of the Lord, To the house of the God of Jacob; He will teach us His ways, And we shall walk in His paths."
 For out of Zion shall go forth the law, And the word of the Lord from Jerusalem.
 4 He shall judge between the nations, And rebuke many people; They shall beat their swords into plowshares, And their spears into pruning hooks; Nation shall not lift up sword against nation, Neither shall they learn war anymore.
 (Isaiah 2:2-4)

 The above is clearly a reference to the millennial time.
 You can see that because this is for the ‘latter days,’ plus the fact that the judging in verse 4 has not taken place, nor have any who claimed this verse effectively gotten the word of the Lord to go forth from Jerusalem.

-No scripture supports that prior to the millennium, Christians will be based in Jerusalem.
+No scripture supports that prior to the millennium, the Christian church needs to be based in Jerusalem.

 16 'Therefore thus says the Lord: